News

 Hallo, my name is Maria and I am 4 years old (going on 16).

-I have to be brave and stand up for myself as life is cruel and I get pointed at.
+as life is cruel and I get pointed at.
 It’s because I have a red face – the doctor calls

 it an ‘haemangioma’.

-Some people in England sent some money so I can go to Bucharest each month, and the doctor there points a laser gun at me.
+I can go to Bucharest each month, and the doctor there points a laser gun at me.

 Mummy says it’s getting a bit better, but I have to go 12 times for this treatment.

-We go on the night train, and come back on the night train, staying in the noisy city all day.
+the night train, staying in the noisy city all day.
 It costs a lot of money, and I will be very glad when I don’t have to go again.

 I like playing and dressing up.
 I feel the same as my friends but they call me names.
 Mummy calls me her little flower … perhaps my face is like a petal, or a tear … I don’t want to be like this all my life.